The Price is Right: Setting Rates for Sponsored Content in Affiliate

 Your unique monthly visitors play a huge part in how much you should charge.
 There is such a thing, however, as being small but mighty.
 An engaged readership can take you far.
 Do you receive tons of comments on your posts?
 Do your readers take your recommendations seriously?
 Does your audience click every link?
 The number of eyeballs reading your content means less without actual engagement.

 Your social following might be larger than your blog readership.
 This can be a great value add if social is included in your sponsored post package.
 Just like with blog engagement, the number of followers you have on your social platforms is more valuable if they're engaged followers—followers who comment, like, share, pin, etc. There is a ton of information online that you can leverage to help you calculate your engagement rate for each of your social channels.
 Some, like Phlanx (for Instagram) will even pull this number automatically for you.

 Quality and Type of Content

-Advertisers love the idea of working with Content Publishers/Influencers because they feel like they're getting something special.
-You (and/or your team) are stellar writers, designers, photographers (or all 3!)
-You write to inspire, inform, and educate and the content you create has major impact for brand awareness and drives your readers to purchase what you recommend.
+Advertisers love the idea of working with influencers and content creators because they feel like they're getting something special.
+You (and/or your team) are stellar writers, designers, photographers (or all three!)
+You write to inspire, inform, and educate and the content you create has a major impact on brand awareness and drives your readers to purchase what you recommend.
 The type and quality of content you create for a brand should influence your pricing scale.
 Here are some things to consider as you build out your menu of opportunities: